BitMakerMan/Neuro-Prompting-Protocol/README.md

 The theoretical architecture, system design, and core concepts of the Neuro-Prompting Protocol (NPP) are the original and exclusive intuition of **Craicek** (First published: April 22, 2026).

 **Collaboration & Research:**
-Experimental validation and testing are conducted in collaboration with the **RIZZO AI ACCADEMI** (founded by Simone Rizzo).
+Experimental validation and testing are conducted in collaboration with the **RIZZO AI ACADEMY** (founded by Simone Rizzo).
 Team members contributing to code, testing, and data collection will be credited as co-authors in subsequent experimental publications, while the core theoretical authorship remains with Craicek.

 ## License
 This work is licensed under a **Creative Commons Attribution 4.0 International (CC BY 4.0)**.